sebelga/gstore-node-docs/queries/list.md

-#Queries
+# Queries

-## list
+## list()

 Shortcut for listing entities from a Model.
-For complete control (pagination, start, end...) use the [@google-cloud queries](./google-cloud-queries.md). **List queries** are meant to quickly list entities with predefined settings (that can be overridden on a query).
+For complete control (pagination, start, end...) use the [@google-cloud queries](./google-cloud-queries.md).
+When you configure a `list()` shortcut query on a Schema, you can then later quickly fetch entities with pre-configured settings, like the _order by_ or _limit_ (those settings can be overridden later on).

 ### 1. Configure "list" query options on the Schema